myeung18/3ScaleFuseAMQ/README.md

 PROD_PROJECT         rh-prod
-MYSQL_USER           dbuser            #your DB user account MYSQL_PWD            password          #DB user password IMAGE_REGISTRY       172.30.1.1:5000   #image registry, usually is the one in your Minishift where you do the build IMAGE_NAMESPACE      rh-dev            #the namespace where you push the image in Minishift
+MYSQL_USER           dbuser            #your DB user account MYSQL_PWD            password          #DB user password IMAGE_REGISTRY       172.30.1.1:5000   #image registry, usually is the one in your OpenShift where you do the build IMAGE_NAMESPACE      rh-dev            #the namespace where you push the image in OpenShift

 * If you have customized MYSQL_USER or MYSQL_PWD, please edit the nodejsalert-ui/config.js accordingly.
 ```
-After you have imported all the pipeline templates, you should have them in your Minishift under `Builds`, `Pipelines`.
+After you have imported all the pipeline templates, you should have them in your OpenShift under `Builds`, `Pipelines`.

 ![Pipeline View](images/pipeline_import_view.png "Pipeline View")